 Dr. Tracy Gray

-Tracy Gray, Ph.D. is the Director of two OSEP funded projects, the National Center for Technology Innovation (NCTI) and the Center for Implementing Technology in Education (CITEd) at the American Institutes for Research (AIR).
-Dr. Gray is a nationally recognized expert in education and technology who has led numerous projects in the U.S. and abroad that examine the impact of technology on educational achievement.
+Tracy Gray, Ph.D. is a nationally recognized expert in education and technology who has led numerous projects in the U.S. and abroad that examine the impact of technology on educational achievement.
+Dr. Gray is a managing director at the American Institutes for Research (AIR) and director of the PowerUp What Works project.
+She was the Director of two OSEP funded projects, the National Center for Technology Innovation (NCTI) and the Center for Implementing Technology in Education (CITEd) at AIR.
 Dr. Gray holds a Ph.D. and M.A. in Education and Psychology from Stanford University.
 For more information, visit Dr. Gray's AIR webpage.

 Questions and Answers

 - Where can we find information about apps for the iPad in special education?

 - Where can I find more books to use with a reading pen?

 - What resources are available for assessing student use of technology?

 - What technology tools can help my son with spelling?

 - How can I find information about creating readings for blind or dyslexic students?